 Due to the fact it’s so easy to pile on the points to your driving record, it’s important to be aware of how many points you currently have.
 You can easily find out how many points you have online.

 It’s also important to be aware that different offenses carry different amounts of points.
 Charges such as an OVI / DUI, vehicular homicide / assault, street racing, certain driving under suspensions and unauthorized use of a vehicle all carry 6 points.
 If you’re charged with an underage OVI / DUI, reckless operation, or speeding 30 miles over the speed limit you will face 4 points on your license.
 All other moving violations or speeding primarily carry 2 points.
-For a complete list of offenses and how many points they have, please consult this list.

 If you’re facing a 12 point driver’s license suspension, you do have the option of appealing your suspension.
 In order to appeal, you must file in the county or municipal court where you live before the beginning date of your suspension and prove why your driving privileges should not be suspended.
 Additionally, you will also need to pay for any associated costs or fees.
 If you’re under 18, you will need to file your appeal in the juvenile court where you live.